ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 Params give to PlugY.exe are also transmitted to LoD on his command line.
 By default no param are trasmited.
 Most common switch are (without quote) :
 "-w" open LoD in windowed form.
-"-direct" use files in directory instead of those in mpq.
+(See WINDOWED section instead) "-direct" use files in directory instead of those in mpq.
 "-txt" recompile txt files before launch a game.
 Following are default values, between {} are some examples values with descriptions :